 For a good resource, read Richard Foster, "The Celebration of Discipline."
 You can find video teaching and other spiritual formation tools from a ministry called Renovare.
 Visit www.renovare.org for more information.
 Continue to grow in the area of spiritual discipline.

-Practice the Spiritual Disciplines (or you will burn out).
+Practice the Spiritual Disciplines (or you will wither and burn out).

-89 Charles Ryrie.
+&lt;sup>89 Charles Ryrie.
 The Balanced Christian Life.
 25th Anniversary Edition.
 (Chicago: Moody Press, 1994), 200.